igmen-j/ENEL-487/Assignments/A2/README.md

 This program performs basic complex number arithmetic.
 It has two modes: interactive mode and batch mode.
 _Interactive mode_ allows the user to enter command directly from the terminal and the program will print the result.
 _Batch mode_ allows to use to enter a file with several commands.
 The program will then create a new file with the results.
+If the output file exists, it will overwrite it.

 If the program read 5 inputs, it will process the command in interactive mode.
 With 3 inputs, it will be in batch mode.